zero-plus-x/neoform/readme.md

 ### Intro

-Let's say you have some data structure:
+Let's say you have some data and you want to represent it as an HTML form with an Input for each data field.

 ```json
 "user": {